Property FW, differentiable structures, and smoothability of singular actions: Introduction

 \begin{ques} Consider the renormalised linear action of $\mathsf{SL}(n+1, \Z)$ on the sphere $\mathbb{S}^n$, with $n\ge 7$.
 For which differentiable structures on $\mathbb{S}^n$ is this action topologically conjugate to a smooth action? \end{ques}

 \begin{ques} Extend Corollary \ref{c-T} to groups of discontinuous transformations, such as AIET, the group of affine interval exchange transformations.
-(The group of isometric interval exchange transformations does not contain infinite Kazhdan subgroups \cite{DFG}.) \end{ques} \begin{ques}[cf.~\cite{Sergiescu}] \end{ques} Questions~\ref{q:AEIT} and \ref{q:exotic} (that were written in a preliminary version of this paper) have been meanwhile answered by Yves de Cornulier in \cite{CorPL}.
-His answer to Question \ref{q:exotic} makes use of the classification of projective one-manifolds and their automorphism groups: using the fact that $\PSL(2,\Z[\sqrt{2}])$ has property $\fw$ (Remark~\ref{r:sqrt2}) and is dense in $\PSL(2, \R)$, he concludes that the action of a topological $\PSL(2,\R)$ must preserve a projective structure on $\T$.
+(The group of isometric interval exchange transformations does not contain infinite countable Kazhdan subgroups \cite{DFG}.) \end{ques} \begin{ques}[cf.~\cite{Sergiescu}] \end{ques} Questions~\ref{q:AEIT} and \ref{q:exotic} (that were written in a preliminary version of this paper) have been meanwhile answered by Yves de Cornulier.
+In relation to Question \ref{q:AEIT}, he proves \cite[Corollary~1.8]{CorPL} that the group AIET contains no infinite countable subgroup with property $\fw$ (and more generally his arguments allow to consider transformations with finitely many discontinuity points; see also Remark~\ref{r-YvesCornulier}).
+On the other hand, the answer \cite[Theorem~1.13]{CorPL} to Question \ref{q:exotic} makes use of the classification of projective one-manifolds and their automorphism groups: using the fact that $\PSL(2,\Z[\sqrt{2}])$ has property $\fw$ (Remark~\ref{r:sqrt2}) and is dense in $\PSL(2, \R)$, he concludes that the action of a topological $\PSL(2,\R)$ must preserve a projective structure on $\T$.